How To Reduce Fleet Costs And Increase Efficiency

 Many companies opt for this type of cover as it simplifies their budgeting process, and offers a tidy, no-risk package with one known fleet price.

 However, by so doing, they may be missing out on significant fleet management cost savings by not electing for a managed, pay-as-you-go (PAYG) maintenance scheme instead – a system that only allocates maintenance costs as and when they occur.

-Experience shows that fleet cost savings can be achieved, compared to fixed cost maintenance, by opting to go down this route.
+Experience and analysis shows that fleet cost savings can be achieved, compared to fixed cost maintenance, by opting to go down this route.

 PAYG maintenance can also offer a number of benefits including improved cash flow, more transparency and greater flexibility.